What Are the Symptoms of HIV?

-Most people don't know right away when they've been infected with HIV, but a short time later, they may have symptoms.
-This is when your body's immune system puts up a fight, typically within 2 to 6 weeks after you've gotten the virus.
+Most people don't know right away when they've been infected with HIV.
+But they may have symptoms within 2 to 4 weeks after they’ve gotten the virus.
+This is when your body's immune system puts up a fight.
 It's called acute retroviral syndrome or primary HIV infection.

 - Aching muscles